WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 _just make sure the tidy-imports command is available to vim_

 pyflyby goes into the environment that you have active at the time that you start neovim.
-Typically this is the virtual environment that I am using for the project I am editing.
+Typically, this is the virtual environment that I am using for the project I am editing.